 Associate of Applied Science Degree: 90 credits

-A Certificate of Completion is awarded upon successful completion of core course requirements (two attempts per course only).
-To earn an Associate of Applied Science (AAS) or Associate of Applied Science-Transfer (AAS-T) degree, students must complete all requirements for the certificate program plus 20 credits of General Education.
+A Certificate of Completion is awarded upon successful completion of all program course requirements (two attempts per course only).
+To earn an Associate of Applied Science (AAS) or Associate of Applied Science-Transfer (AAS-T) degree, students must complete the certificate program and meet the general education course requirements.